 Television was also restricted to about an hour a day.
 Ironically, the power outages never occurred during the broadcasting times.

-The Covaci family didn’t watch it much, besides to see the graphics.
+The Covaci family didn’t watch it much.
 There were only 2 stations, and both stations were nationalized.
 They only ran communist-inspiring shows daily.

 During her growing years, Stela Covaci noticed the constant in-fighting in the education realm.